Family is your greatest asset.

 The desire to preserve personal stories far outweighs the action.

-Many people say they want to write a book, record their memories, or pass on their wisdom -
+Many people say they want to write a book, record their memories, or pass on their wisdom - yet most never begin.

 Life just feels too busy… and there’s never a simple, supported way to start.